joaoxn/timer/README.md

 ## Use Cases

-While running, use to keep track of the time spent on each lap's time, the best and worse time, and the total time;
+While running, use to keep track of the time spent on each lap, the best and worse time, and the total time;
 While gaming, use to keep track of the time spent on each run, the best and worse time, and the total time;
 While coding, use to keep track of the time spent on each commit, the best and worse time, and the total time;